 The cool, northern climate means the traditional season for New Hampshire spiders runs from late spring to early fall.

-When it comes to spider identification in New Hampshire, most interest comes from individuals who see spiders in their homes and apartments and want to know if the spider is dangerous.
+Another common spider identification question comes from individuals who see spiders in their homes and apartments and want to know if the spider is dangerous.

 Identifying cobweb spiders could be a lifelong task.
 While the small group that tend to build their webs in residential areas tend to receive the most attention, in fact close to four hundred species have been documented in the United States.

 The numbers suggest that over ninety five percent of all cobweb spiders are outdoor spiders that don’t receive a second thought by anyone other than extreme spider enthusiasts.

 Two physical features, the presence of round abdomens with the first set of legs longer than the others, serve as the initial identification tools.
 Body color and abdominal patterns serve as the next identification clues.